MarouaneAEF/VAE-paper-with-animation/README.md

 - `utils.py`: Utility functions for visualization and data processing
 - `create_gif.py`: Script to generate the reconstruction progress GIF from individual frames
 - `requirements.txt`: Required Python packages
-- `reconstruction_frames/`: Contains individual frames showing the progression of reconstruction quality
+- `reconstruction_frames/`: Contains frame images from epochs 0-12 showing the progression of reconstruction quality
-- `reconstruction_progress.gif`: Animation showing how reconstructions improve throughout training (for pedagogical purposes)
+- `reconstruction_progress.gif`: Animation showing the complete learning progression of the VAE from untrained (epoch 0) to trained (epoch 12)

 ## References